Doctrinal Semantics of Directed First-Order Logic: Introduction

+\paragraph{(Polarity/symmetry problems.)} Directed type theory has proven to be not so straightforward~\cite{North2019towards,Ahrens2023bicategorical,Nuyts2023higher}; we illustrate why the n\"aive approach to the directed setting fails even in the simple case of preorders, which will be the focus of this paper.

-A fundamental aspect of directed type theory is the fact that with any type/category $\C$ there is a naturally associated type $\Cop$, called the \emph{opposite type of $\C$}, where the objects are the same but all directed equalities/morphisms are reversed, as in the notion of opposite category.
-The \emph{type of directed equalities}, often renamed $\hom$-types \cite{North2019towards}, should then be interpreted via the $\hom$-functor $\hom : \C^\op \x \C \to \Set$, which receives a ``contravariant" argument $a : \C^\op$ and a ``covariant" one $b : \C$ and provides a \emph{set} $\hom_\C(a,b)$ (i.e., a category with only trivial directed equalities) of directed equalities between the two objects $a,b$ of $\C$.
-A directed type theory should therefore have some notion of ``\emph{polarity}", or occasionally called ``\emph{variance}", which allows variables to be distinguished and appear only in the appropriate position, as treated in \cite{Licata20112,New2023formal,North2019towards,Nuyts2015towards}.
-In the preorder case, $\hom$ simply corresponds to the monotone function ${\le_P} : P^\op \x P \> \I$ associated to any preorder $P$ defined by ${\le}(a,b) := (1 \text{ if } a \le b, 0 \text{ otherwise})$, where $\I = \set{0 \to 1}$ is the preorder with two elements $0,1 \in \I$ such that $0 \le 1$.
-Variance similarly plays a crucial role in programming languages, essentially because function types are contravariant on their arguments: given functors $F,G:\C \> \D$, any family of morphisms $\alpha_x : F(x) \times G(x) \> H(x)$ natural in $x \in \C$ gives rise, by currying, to a family $\mathsf{curry}(\alpha)_x : G(x) \> F(x) \Rightarrow H(x)$ which is \emph{not} natural, but \emph{di}natural in $x$ \cite{Dubuc1970dinatural}; for example, in any CCC the counit $\mathsf{eval}_{AB} : A \times (A \Rightarrow B) \> B$ is natural in $B$, but \emph{di}natural in $A$ \cite{Loregian2021coend}.
-Dinatural transformations are a well-known notion that plays a role both in category theory \cite{Pare1998dinatural} as well as in the study of parametricity for programming languages \cite{Freyd1992functorial,Uustalu2010note,Bainbridge1990functorial}; intuitively, these allow for the \emph{same} variable $X$ to appear both co- and contravariantly, as in $\mathsf{eval}$ above.
-We will refer again to dinaturality in \Cref{sec:syntax_of_directed_logic} as the guiding intuition behind a precise system of polarities that can capture the situation in $\mathsf{curry}$.
+For any type $A$ (i.e., a preorder in the semantics) there is a naturally associated type $A^\op$, called the \emph{opposite type of $A$}, where the inhabitants of the type are the same but all directed equalities are reversed, as in the notion of opposite preorder.
+The \emph{type of directed equalities}, often renamed $\hom$-types \cite{North2019towards}, should then be interpreted via the monotone function ${\le_A} : A^\op \x A \> \I$, which receives a ``contravariant'' argument $a : A^\op$ and a ``covariant'' one $b : A$ and returns ${\le}(a,b) := (1 \text{ if } a \le b, 0 \text{ otherwise})$, where $\I = \set{0 \to 1}$ is the preorder with two elements $0,1 \in \I$ such that $0 \le 1$.
+A directed logic/type theory should therefore have some notion of ``\emph{polarity}'', which allows variables to be distinguished and appear only in the appropriate position, as treated in \cite{Licata20112,New2023formal,North2019towards,Nuyts2015towards,Laretto2026di}.